specklesystems/speckle-docs/user/installing.md

 We are rolling out this functionality to more connectors, currently it's only been added in Revit, Rhino and Grasshopper
 :::

-1. To do so, first download the individual exe for manual installation from our [⬇️ Releases Website](https://releases.speckle.systems)
+1. To do so, first download the individual exe for manual installation from our [⬇️ website](https://speckle.systems/download/)
 2. If you are running the installer manually, you'll no see a dialog prompting you to choose local (_Install for me only_) or system wide (_Install for all users - requires admin privileges_) options.
    ![install-manager-admin](https://user-images.githubusercontent.com/51519350/186138876-e221babc-36b5-4621-9b54-195168a70fa0.png)
 3. If you are running the installer programmatically, you can instead use the following command-line arguments: